bjodah/chempy/README.rst

    >>> assert sol['success'] and sane
    >>> print(', '.join('%.2g' % v for v in x))
    1, 0.0013, 7.6e-12, 0.099, 0.0013

+Please note that the API of the ``chempy.equilibria`` module is not finalized at the moment.

 Tests